Indiana’s state Senate votes down redistricting bill despite Trump pressure

 The proposed map was part of a nationwide effort by the Trump administration to defend Republican control in the US Congress.

 Already, the partisan map had passed the lower chamber of Indiana’s legislature.
-On December 5, Indiana’s House of Representatives voted 57 to 41 to send the House Bill 1032 to the state Senate.
+On December 5, Indiana’s House of Representatives voted 57 to 41 to send House Bill 1032 to the state Senate.

 The bill had the backing of Indiana’s Republican Governor Mike Braun, who encouraged the state senators to emulate their colleagues in the lower chamber.